 Centralia

-This quaint community off Interstate 5 between Seattle and Vancouver and just 30 minutes from Olympia boasts an entire Antique Row along Tower Avenue, with about a half dozen shops.
+This quaint community off Interstate 5 and just 30 minutes from Olympia boasts an entire Antique Row along Tower Avenue with about a half dozen shops.
 A highlight is Centralia Square Antiques, which occupies the historic Admiral Building and abounds with furnishings, upcycled goods, books, and collectibles.
-Over three days in early August, join other fans of vintage at downtown’s Antique Fest, with live music, food, and lots of treasure hunting.
+In August, join other fans of vintage at downtown’s Antique Fest, with live music, food, and lots of treasure hunting.

 Cashmere

-When it comes to hunting for vintage finds, this cute town in the foothills of the Cascades near Leavenworth doesn’t fool around.
+When it comes to hunting for vintage finds, this cute town in the foothills of the Cascades doesn’t fool around.
 With 70,000 square feet, Apple Annie Antique Gallery offers collectibles from every era.
-It also hosts a wildly popular semi-annual flea market the third Saturday of May and September featuring art and wares from 50 vendors throughout the region.
-Nearby, the Antique Mall at Cashmere has more than 15,000 square feet of radios, birdhouses, yard art, dolls, toys, and more.
+It also hosts a wildly popular semi-annual flea market the third Saturday of May and September featuring art and wares from 50 vendors.
+Nearby, the Antique Mall at Cashmere has more than 15,000 square feet of radios, birdhouses, dolls, toys, and more.
 In nearby Wenatchee, the Antique Mall of Wenatchee is another source of intriguing finds, from elegant old watches and grandfather clocks to vintage record players and typewriters.

 Snohomish